Skip to content

 stages: [pre-push]

-Running on pre-push (not pre-commit) keeps commits fast and only checks once before pushing.
+Running on the pre-push stage (instead of every commit) keeps commits fast and only runs the check once before pushing.

 Branching on exit codes